On this page

 Scholarships | Varies | Eligibility for scholarships varies, but several options do not request information on criminal history.
 Some schools, such as Adams State University or Wheaton College, offer scholarships specifically for formerly incarcerated students. | Start by filling out the FAFSA®, then check with your potential school about scholarship opportunities.
 When seeking out scholarships, pay close attention to the rules; if they do not request information about criminal history, you might qualify. |

-Who Helps Formerly Incarcerated People with Successful Reentry?
+Who Can Help with Successful Reentry?

 Moving back into society can seem quite daunting.
 The good news?
 You’re not doing this alone.
 Many professionals have made it their life’s work to assist those who are looking to make a fresh start.